turboapps/docs/server/hub_server/b-administration_hub_server.md

 Pushing image mozilla/firefox-base:68.0.1 to mozilla/firefox-base:68.0.1
 Error: Push failed.
 This user may not be authorized to push to the mozilla repository.
 ```
 The current logged in user may not be an administrator of the Hub server.
 Add the user to the administrators group.
-For more information refer to *Managing Users*.
+For more information refer to [Managing Users and Authentication](/docs/server/hub-server#hub-server-administration-managing-users-and-authentication).

 **NOTE:** If you add the user to the administrators group after already attempting to push an image to the Hub server, you may have to wait up to 5 minutes for the prermissions to propagate to the Hub server.
 Either switch to an API key based login, or restart the Hub server process and try again.